 You’ve already heard “vocal for local” for promoting Indie business online and offline, but in this article, you will learn 10 ways you can actually make a difference.
 Because just being vocal is not enough, you need to take action to help them.

-Additionally small businesses create more jobs compared to mega businesses.
+Additionally, small businesses create more jobs compared to mega businesses.
 So you’re supporting more people than you realise.
 Small businesses are also more responsible and give back to the neighbourhood.
-Choosing to patronise small, neighbourhood businesses is also beneficial to the environment.
-Small business stores produce smaller carbon footprints, and local supply of goods and services will have less of an impact on the environment.
+Choosing to patronise small, neighbourhood businesses are also beneficial to the environment.
+Small business stores produce smaller carbon footprints, and the local supply of goods and services will have less of an impact on the environment.

 Here are 10 ways you can show your love and support to local businesses.